 The general strategy in the early game is to limit your border regions by taking choke points and building a contiguous territory.
 This limits attack vectors and gives time to build strength.
 Try to conquer new regions while minimising the number of new borders.
 Enemy will generally attack the weakest regions so think twice before taking a low-dot region that borders a high-dot enemy; you might be better to let the seven-dot attack first then clear up the weakened survivor.

 The mid-early game is about containing opponents.
 While you continue to expand, prioritise expansion towards your most threatening opponent while encouraging the other players to attack each other.
 Do not come between your enemies while they are killing each other.
-Keep your choke points and limit your borders but do make an opportunitistic grab for a mega-region if that does not risk your territorial integrity.
+Keep your choke points and limit your borders but do make an opportunistic grab for a mega-region if that does not risk your territorial integrity.
 You should be building towards a dominant number of territories.

 The mid-game is about finishing off weaker opponents and establishing territorial superiority.
 Continue to harass the largest opponent while finishing off weaker players if you can.
-Sometimes you can use a well-entrenched (a few territories with high dot counts) player by waiting for an opponent to attack them first then striking in for a winning blow.
+Sometimes you can attack a well-entrenched (a few territories with high dot counts) player by waiting for an opponent to attack them first then striking in for a winning blow.
 A "buffer state" player will attack towards their easiest to win battles so ensure that is another opponent and not you.

 The late game is all about resupply.
 By this time you have territorial superiority so you are getting more resupply per turn.
 Take advantage of this by increasing the number of regions with enemy borders.
 If you can make a run to a map edge and split the enemy territory then you strike a huge blow to their resupply.
 The simple math is that if you inflict more casualties than the enemy can replace then you will win.
-If you dot count is increasing while the opponent's dot count is decreasing then you are winning.
+If your dot count is increasing while the opponent's dot count is decreasing then you are winning.

 Late in attrition games you will be attacking with every possible region (even a two-dot into a ten-dot) because you know that your two-dot region will be fully resupplied and you will inflict casualties that will not be replaced.
 Late in Winner Takes All games you will generally be attacking seven-dot versus seven-dot so conquer regions where you increase your number of seven-dot attack vectors onto further single enemy regions.
 In the late-late Winner Takes All games you will conquer regions where the enemy has more attack vectors onto your regions - because they will not be able to resupply fully.

 My favourite game is Winner Takes All casualties with Random resupply but this can make for long games.
 In this game type you want a strong hinterland.
 These are regions that experience long-periods of peace so they eventually fill up and that focuses your resupply forward.
-When you are overrun then you can "blow" one of your hinterland regions to retake lost territory.
+When your border is overrun then you can "blow" one of your hinterland regions to retake lost territory.
 As you push into the opponent's hinterland expect them to "blow" their seven dots and overrun you in counter-attack.
 This is fine provided they are unable to fully resupply the hinterland.
 This ebb and flow is what makes Winner Take All / Random resupply an exciting game.

 For shorter games try attrition with border resupply.
 That's enough writing - I'm off to play.